orangci/qurandl/README.md

 # qurandl
-﷽

-Simple Python CLI script for mass downloading Qur'an from [QuranicAudio](https://www.quranicaudio.com).
+Simple Python CLI script for mass downloading Qur'an audio files from [QuranicAudio](https://www.quranicaudio.com).

 **Features**:
 - Download the entirety of the Qur'an in under two minutes.